 sudo update-crypto-policies --set DEFAULT

-You should already have successfully imported a GPG key.
+You should have successfully imported a GPG key already.
 But what do these commands do?
-In short, they temporarily enable the unsecure SHA1 GPG key checks, import the signing key, and disable it again.
+In short, they temporarily enable the insecure SHA1 GPG key checks, import the signing key, and disable it again.
 Now, let’s move on to the next step.

 Step 2: Download the Google Chrome RPM Installation Package